gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

    executed as non-root
 1. `./config.toml` on other systems

-If you edit `config.toml`, then for most options, the Runner does not require a restart.
+If you edit `config.toml`, then for most options, GitLab Runner does not require a restart.
 It checks the file every five minutes and automatically picks up any changes.
 This includes any parameters that are defined in the `[[runners]]` section and most parameters in the global section, except for `listen_address`.

-If a Runner has been previously registered, you can also modify the `config.toml` file directly.
+If a runner has been previously registered, you can also modify the `config.toml` file directly.
 In this instance, you do not have to run the `register` command again.

 ## The global section